-With a choice from 52km to 111km, there is a route suitable for all riders on this challenging terrain with plenty of punchy climbs and stunning long flowing sections on the Downs.
+With a choice from the medium 60km to the full 76km, there is a route suitable for all riders on this challenging terrain with plenty of punchy climbs and stunning long flowing sections on the Downs.
 A perfect summer off road epic!

 - Ride parts of the legendary South Downs Way.

-- Seven big climbs on the long route (with glorious views from the tops) including Plumpton Bostall & Itford Hill.
+- Five big climbs on the long route (with glorious views from the tops) including Plumpton Bostall & Itford Hill.

 - Brilliant fast flowing sections on the South Downs.

 Included in Entry